 A college application has several potential parts – grades, courses taken, ACT/SAT score, extracurriculars/work, essay, letters of recommendation, etc. Each element is important to tell part of a student’s story, and admissions reps commonly take a holistic approach (considering all the parts as a whole) when considering an application.
 However, the three most heavily weighted factors are typically GPA, course rigor, and standardized test scores.

 Why do colleges even use test scores?

-Colleges want to admit students who will succeed in their institution, and the three criteria mentioned above are the easiest way to see if the student and the college are a match.
+Colleges want to admit students who will succeed at their institution, and the three criteria mentioned above are the easiest way to see if the student and the college are a match.
 Standardized tests were developed so colleges could see how students from across the United States and around the world compared to each other.

 Jump forward in time.

-Many experts argue that standardized tests like the ACT and SAT no longer reflect the student’s preparedness for college but are more likely a reflection of affluence – a student’s access to better quality schools, more expensive tutors, and the chance to take the test multiple times.
+Many experts argue that standardized tests like the ACT and SAT no longer solely demonstrate a student’s preparedness for college but are more likely a reflection of affluence – a student’s access to better quality schools, more expensive tutors, and the chance to take the test multiple times.